twbs/bootstrap/site/content/docs/5.3/customize/color-modes.md

 Adding a new color in `$theme-colors` is not enough for some of our components like [alerts]({{< docsref "/components/alerts" >}}) and [list groups]({{< docsref "/components/list-group" >}}).
 New colors must also be defined in `$theme-colors-text`, `$theme-colors-bg-subtle` and `$theme-colors-border-subtle`.

 This is a manual process because Sass cannot generate it's own Sass variables from an existing variable or map.
-In future versions of Bootstrap, we'll reimagine this setup to reduce the duplication.
+In future versions of Bootstrap, we'll revisit this setup to reduce the duplication.

 ```scss
 // Required